XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Implementation Details

 \section{Implementation Details}

 \header{Model Architecture} Following AudioSeal \citep{san2024proactive}, we leverage a pair of convolutional encoder-decoder models that operate on the waveform domain to generate and detect watermarks.
-The watermark generator consists of a waveform encoder and decoder, both utilizing components from EnCodec~\cite{defossez2022high}.
-The encoder employs a 1D convolution containing 32 channels and kernel size 7, then uses four convolutional blocks.
+The watermark generator consists of a waveform encoder and decoder, both utilizing components from EnCodec~\citep{defossez2023highfidelity}.
+The encoder employs a 1D convolution containing 32 channels and a kernel size of 7, then uses four convolutional blocks.
 Each of these blocks contains a residual unit and a down-sampling layer, utilizing convolution with stride $S$ and kernel size $K = 2S$.
 The residual unit contains two kernel-3 convolutions with a skip-connection, with channels doubling during down-sampling.
-The encoder ends with a two-layer LSTM and final 1D convolution having kernel size 7 and 128 channels.
-The stride $S$ values used are (2, 4, 5, 8), and residual units utilize the Exponential Linear Unit (ELU) as nonlinear activation.
-The decoder reflects the encoder's structure but employs transposed convolutions, with strides in opposite order.
+The encoder ends with a two-layer LSTM and a final 1D convolution having a kernel size of 7 and 128 channels.
+The stride $S$ values used are (2, 4, 5, 8), and residual units utilize the Exponential Linear Unit (ELU) as a nonlinear activation.
+The decoder reflects the encoder's structure but employs transposed convolutions, with strides in the opposite order.

 The detector contains an encoder, transposed convolution, and linear layer for the detection head.
-The encoder utilizes the same structure as the one from the generator but with different weights.
+The encoder utilizes the same structure as the one from the generator, but with different weights.
 The transposed convolution includes $H$ output channels and upscales the activation map to match the original audio dimension, yielding an activation map shaped $(T, H)$.
 This frame-level latent state serves both the detection head and the message decoding head.
 For the \emph{detection head}, the linear layer serves to reduce the dimensionality of $H$ to two, followed by a softmax function that produces per-sample detection probability scores.
+To obtain the sample-level detection probability from frame-level logits, we apply temporal averaging (mean pooling) across the time dimension.
 Additional details on the \emph{message decoding head} are provided in the next section.

 \emph{Cross-Attention Message Decoding Head.} The message decoding head aims to decode the embedded message bits by leveraging the shared embedding table from the generator.
 The key idea is to have a ``message vocabulary'' to look up when decoding the message bits.
 To this end, we employ a single-head cross-attention layer with the message latent state as a query and the units in the embedding table as key-value pairs.
 Note that the reconstructed waveform latent is first passed through a fully connected layer to decompose the time dimension and obtain a $K$-dimensional message latent state as a query.
 For the embedding table part, we reshape the embedding table to a $2H$-dimensional vector by combining the two vicinal units that correspond to the same message bit into one $2H$-dimensional vector.
 All the linear projections $Q, K, V$ are designed to map the latent dimension to $H$ dimensions.
 After the cross-attention operation, we apply an ELU activation function followed by a final linear projection $W\in \mathbb{R}^{H \times 1}$ to obtain the final per-bit message logits for the logistic regression.